kkrt-labs/zk-pig/docs/prover-input-generation.md

 - **Pre-State Proofs**: The list of pre-state proofs for every accounts and storage accessed during block execution, obtained via `eth_getProof(account, accessedSlots, parent.Number)` after preflight block execution
 - **Post-State Proofs**: The list of post-state proofs for every destructed accounts and deleted storage during block execution, obtained via `eth_getProof(..., block.Number)` after preflight block execution

-The `HeavyProverInput` contain redundant and unnecessary data which is later optimized during [Prepare](#step-2-prepare).
+The `PreflightData` contain redundant and unnecessary data which is later optimized during [Prepare](#step-2-prepare).

 #### Step 2: Prepare

-This step optimizes `HeavyProverInput` into final `ProverInput` offline.
+This step optimizes `PreflightData` into final `ProverInput` offline.
 It reduces the `Pre-State Proofs` and `Post-State Proofs` that contain redundant and unecessary data into `Pre-State` a minimal list of MPT nodes necessary for the EVM block execution.

 It:

-- Initializes a chain and state in memory using `HeavyProverInput` (codes, ancestors, and proofs).
+- Initializes a chain and state in memory using `PreflightData` (codes, ancestors, and proofs).
 - Executes the EVM by processing block AND validating final state.
 - Generates `ProverInput` based on the witness obtained from EVM execution.